-Strategic context - a contribution to achieving the objectives of the Strategy for smart, sustainable and inclusive growth
+Strategic context - a contribution to achieving the objectives of the Strategy for smart, sustainable and inclusive growth greater use of renewable energy sources, modernizing the transport sector and promoting energy efficiency.

 The support for the shift towards a low-carbon economy in all sectors directly aims at achieving one of the five main objectives of the Europe 2020: "Greenhouse gas emissions 20% (or even 30%, if the conditions are right) lower than 1990, 20% of our final energy consumption from renewables and 20% increase in energy efficiency".